 Meet Joint Commission Testing Requirements with ComRent

 Power outages are a threat to patient safety and puts hospitals in non-compliance of industry standards.
-Load testing with ComRent’s load banks on a regular basis is a hospital’s best defense to ensure backup equipment can sustain the lagging load when triggered.
+Load testing with ComRent’s load banks on a regular basis is a hospital’s best defense to ensure emergency backup equipment can sustain the lagging load when triggered.
 Here’s how Cornet can help healthcare facilities meet Joint Commission E.C.
-7.40, ASHE, and NFPA standards – and ensure uninterrupted power to critical patient care systems – with regular testing using load banks:
+7.40, ASHE, and NFPA standards – and ensure uninterrupted power to critical patient care systems – with regular load testing using load banks:

-- Meet the mandatory minimum standards of the American Society of Hospital Engineers (ASHE), which recommends monthly equipment resistive testing, as well as total system testing with a reactive load to validate performance under emergency conditions.
+- Meet the mandatory minimum standards of the American Society of Hospital Engineers (ASHE), which recommends monthly equipment resistive load testing, as well as total system testing with a reactive load to validate performance under emergency conditions.

 - Meet Joint Commission regulations to perform a gap analysis on the emergency power system that matches the critical equipment and systems needed in an extended emergency against the equipment and systems actually on the emergency power system.
-ComRent is the proven expert in testing mission critical power generation systems to NFPA standards in several industries
+ComRent is the proven expert in load testing mission critical power generation systems to NFPA standards in several industries

 - Correctly test today’s high-power, high-capacity generators.
 ComRent brings proprietary CR922A load banks directly to your backup power plant—along with the high-power cable required for full load testing.

-- Set up a regular maintenance testing schedule with ComRent.
+- Set up a regular maintenance load bank testing schedule with ComRent.
 Build testing with load banks into your annual budget – and let ComRent take all the guesswork out of correctly maintaining backup generators.